 The district court still needs to have access to the full Protected Information.
-Complete Form 10: Confidential Information Form with the full Protected Information you reference in the forms.
+Complete Form 10: Confidential Information Form with the full Protected Information you reference in the rest of the forms.

 Form 10: Confidential Information Form is filed as a confidential document and isn't available to the public to view.